Iraq FA Cup

-The winners of the competition are awarded a place in the next season's AFC Cup group stage as well as qualifying for the Iraqi Super Cup where they play against the league champions at the start of the following season (or the league runners-up, if the cup winners have won the double).
+The winners of the competition are awarded a place in the next season's AFC Champions League Two group stage as well as qualifying for the Iraqi Super Cup where they play against the league champions at the start of the following season (or the league runners-up, if the cup winners have won the double).

-Al-Karkh are the current holders, having beaten Al-Kahrabaa 2–1 in the 2022 final.
+Al-Zawraa are the most successful club with 16 titles.
+Duhok are the current holders, having beaten Zakho 5–3 on penalties after a 0–0 draw in the 2025 final.